10 things to do in London in June

 With the arrival of summer, Londoners try to take advantage of the good weather by organizing multiple events ranging from gastronomic to social and cultural events.
-There are countless activities waiting for you in London that will make your trip out of the ordinary and make you enjoy your experience to the fullest, feeling like a local.
-Want to know what I'm talking about?
+There are plenty of activities waiting for you in London that will make your trip out of the ordinary and make you enjoy your experience to the fullest feeling like a local.
+Do you want to know what I'm talking about?
 Here is the list of the best things to do in June in the British capital.

-If knowing the gastronomy of the place you are visiting is something indispensable for you, I have good news, a culinary festival awaits you!
+If knowing the gastronomy of the place you are visiting is a must for you, I have good news, a culinary festival awaits you!
 In the famous London's Regent's Park takes place the second week of June (from Wednesday to Sunday) an extraordinary gastronomic event in which 40 of the best restaurants in London participate.

-A must for lovers of gourmet food in which each invited restaurant will bring at least three dishes to be tasted at a price suitable for all budgets.
+A must for lovers of gourmet food in which each restaurant invited, will bring at least three dishes so that they can be tasted at a price suitable for all budgets.

 Some of the participating restaurants are:

 - Leong's Legend

 - Cin Cin